cristian-guerrero/legion-go-tricks/README.md

 ## What has issues

-- Battery indicator - it doesn't always work, but has a usable workaround
+- Battery indicator - it doesn't consistently work, but has a usable workaround
-- Refresh Rate - only refresh rates that work are 60Hz and 144Hz, everything else is not usable/has issues.
+- Screen Refresh Rate - only refresh rates that work are 60Hz and 144Hz, everything else is not usable/has issues.

+## Known Bugs

+- Due to an update for the Steam Deck OLED, sometimes FPS gets artificially capped by Steam.
+Usually it's around 72fps
+- FPS slider isn't always accurate

 ### Resources